Language manual

 Your manual?
 As good as always in the local language

-It is one of the most popular questions for any worldwide operating technical writer: does the English language suffice for our manuals in our international world?
+It is one of the most popular questions regarding the language of the manual for any worldwide operating technical writer: does the English language suffice for our manuals in our international world?
 After all, English is the lingua franca wherever you are on our globe.
 Why, then, should one publish a manual in the language of the local user?
 The answer to this question can be straightforward: the English language does not fit the bill in other than English speaking countries.
 The reason?
 Your own mother tongue is easier to understand.

 Request a quote →